igrigorik/heroku-buildpack-dart/README.md

  * [new branch]      master -> master
 ```

-Scale to one web dyno (aka server):
+You may need to scale to one web dyno (aka server):

 ```bash
 $> heroku ps:scale web=1